DesignInTheBlack/Elevate/README.md

 #### Design System Integration

-If your goal is to simply integrate your design system into elevate, you can follow these steps:
+If your goal is to simply integrate your design system tokens into elevate, you can follow these steps:

 <br>

-1. Add new categorized design tokens to the `elevate/design` directory in alignment with your design system.
+1. Add new categorized design tokens to the `elevate/design` directory in alignment with your design system and preferred organization.

 ```
 //example-brandTokens.ts